directus/directus/docs/contributing/tests.md

 ### Running Unit Tests

-Use the following command to perform unit tests of all packages:
+Use the following command to perform unit tests in all packages:
 ```bash
 pnpm --workspace-root test
 ```